explainers-by-googlers/prompt-api/README.md

 The system prompt is special, in that the assistant will not respond to it, and it will be preserved even if the context window otherwise overflows due to too many calls to `prompt()`.

+If the system prompt is too large (see [below](#tokenization-context-window-length-limits-and-overflow)), then the promise will be rejected with a `"QuotaExceededError"` `DOMException`.

 ### N-shot prompting

 If developers want to provide examples of the user/assistant interaction, they can use the `initialPrompts` array.
 This aligns with the common "chat completions API" format of `{ role, content }` pairs, including a `"system"` role which can be used instead of the `systemPrompt` option shown above.